 Lightspeed

-Lightspeed can connect with Uber Eats and Deliveroo through its Deliverect add-on, or take QR code orders on your premises.
-Some of these add-ons cost extra, but most of what a café needs should be on the Essentials plan.
+Several add-ons cost extra, but most of what a café needs should be on the Core plan.

-Customer service is included 24 hours a day, 7 days a week.
-You get free onboarding to help you set up and get your questions answered.
+Customer service is included 24 hours a day, 7 days a week, and there’s free onboarding to help you set up.

 Payment integrations: Lightspeed Payments only